The Professionals Intensive in Hand in Hand Parenting

 In private practice since 1991.
 Robin co-owned and directed a summer camp for 50 young people ages 8 to 14, training and supervising all counselors and staff for 8 years.
 Her expertise includes using Hand in Hand Parenting in these areas: her work as a therapist with parents; bringing the approach to preschool staff, parent, and community groups in Sonoma County, CA; and in using Hand in Hand Parenting with older young people, adolescents, and parents of adolescents.
 Instructor/Trainer in Hand in Hand Parenting since 2010.

-- Section B: with Robin Setchko, LMFT, at 9:30am PST on Wednesdays
+- Section B: at 9:30 AM PST on Wednesdays

-- Section C: with Pam Oatis, M.D. at 6am PST on Thursdays
+- Section C: at 6:00 AM PST on Thursdays

-- Section D: with Maya Coleman, PhD Clinical Psychologist, at 9:30am PST on Thursdays
+- Section D: at 9:30 AM PST on Thursdays

 To convert to your timezone try this world clock converter.